 Federal Food, Drug and Cosmetic Act (FFDCA)

 The Pesticide Registration Improvement Act of 2003 (PRIA) also amended FIFRA and FFDCA.
-PRIA was reauthorized by the Pesticide Registration Improvement Renewal Act of 2007 and the Pesticide Registration Improvement Extension Act of 2012.
+PRIA fees have been reauthorized three times, most recently by the Pesticide Registration Improvement Extension Act of 2018 (PRIA 4).
+This reauthorization expires September 30, 2023.
 Under PRIA:

 The Endangered Species Act (ESA) requires federal agencies to ensure that any action they authorize, fund, or carry out, will not likely jeopardize the continued existence of any listed species, or destroy or adversely modify any critical habitat for those species.
 EPA is responsible for reviewing information and data to determine whether a pesticide product may be registered for a particular use.
 As part of that determination, EPA assess whether listed endangered or threatened species or their designated critical habitat may be affected by use of the product.
 All pesticide products that EPA determines “may affect” a listed species or its designated critical habitat may be subject to EPA's Endangered Species Protection Program.